Mathura: Kushan Empire

-During the rule of the great Kushanas, art and culture flourished in the region and reached new heights and is now famously known as the Mathura School of Art.
-The Kushans took control of Mathura some time after Mahakshatrapa Sodasa, although several of his successors ruled as Kushans vassals, such as the Indo-Scythian "Great Satrap" Kharapallana and the "Satrap" Vanaspara, both of whom paid allegiance to the Kushans in an inscription at Sarnath, dating to the third year of the reign of the Kushan emperor Kanishka the Great c.
+The Kushan emperors took control of Mathura some time after the Mahakshatrapa ("Great Satrap") Sodasa (reigned circa 15 CE), although several of his successors ruled as Kushan vassals, such as the Indo-Scythian Mahakshatrapa Kharapallana and the Satrap Vanaspara, both of whom paid allegiance to the Kushans, in an inscription at Sarnath, dating to the third year of the reign of the Kushan emperor Kanishka the Great c.
 130 CE.

-Mathuran art and culture reached its zenith under the Kushan dynasty which had Mathura as one of its capitals.
-The preceding capitals of the Kushans included Kapisa (modern Bagram, Afghanistan), Purushapura (modern Peshawar, Pakistan) and Takshasila/Sirsukh/ (modern Taxila, Pakistan).
+The Kushans made Mathura one of their capitals.
+(Preceding and/or concurrent capitals of the Kushans included Kapisa [modern Bagram, Afghanistan], Purushapura [modern Peshawar, Pakistan] and Takshasila [adjoining modern Taxila, Pakistan].)

+Mathuran art and culture reached its zenith during the Kushan era.
+Perhaps the most famous example was the artistic style known as the Mathura school.
 Mathura ateliers were most active during the epoch of the great Kushan emperors Kanishka, Huvishka, Vasudeva whose reign represents the Golden Age of Mathura sculpture.

-During the third century, Nagas ruled Mathura after decline of Kushan Empire.
+During the 3rd century CE, following the decline of the Kushan Empire, the Naga dynasty of Padmavati took control of Mathura.